Grantham: Rugby union

 Kesteven Rugby Football Club was founded in 1947 and plays at Woodnook, off the B6403.
-It fields two men's teams, a ladies XV and many junior sides.
+It fields two men's teams, a ladies' XV and many junior sides.

 Hockey

 Grantham Hockey Club, which fielded men's and women's team in league hockey, played at the Meres Leisure Centre, on an astro-turf pitch directly behind the football stadium.
 In 2011, the men ended a long spell in the Midlands League, moving to the East League, successfully earning promotion to Division 5 (North West).
-Their story is documented in 1,309 Days Later, the title a reference to a no-win spell between 2006 and 2009.
+Their story is documented in 1,309 Days Later; the title is a reference to a no-win spell between 2006 and 2009.

 Bowls

 Grantham bowls players have represented the indoor and outdoor clubs in county and national competitions.
-Indoor club players Martin Pulling, Dion Auckland, Ian Johnson, and former England U25 player Mathew Orrey, have played for the England squad.
+Indoor club players, Martin Pulling, Dion Auckland, Ian Johnson and former England U25 player Mathew Orrey, have played for the England squad.

 Table tennis

-In 1993 and 1994 international team matches were held in Grantham, at the South Kesteven Table Tennis Centre, which was opened in January 1992 by Johnny Leach.
-Grantham College have a Table Tennis Academy.
+In 1993 and 1994, international team matches were held in Grantham, at the South Kesteven Table Tennis Centre, which was opened in January 1992 by Johnny Leach.
+Grantham College has a Table Tennis Academy.